 WHERE TO START

-KEY WORKFLOWS
+COMMON WORKFLOWS

 PRIMARY MEASURE

-Repeat purchase rate, customer lifetime value
+Repeat purchase rate, lifetime value

 WHERE TO START

-KEY WORKFLOWS
+COMMON WORKFLOWS

 CUSTOMER SUCCESS PLATFORMS